Before You Begin

 - If applicable, read the additional prerequisites for a self-hosted engine environment.

-- Ensure your engine or self-hosted engine and KVM hosts are updated to the latest version of 4.4 before you begin the upgrade process.
+- Ensure the engine or self-hosted engine and KVM hosts are updated to the latest version of 4.4 before you begin the upgrade process.
 See Updating engine or self-hosted engine to latest version of 4.4 and Updating KVM hosts to the latest version of 4.4.

 - Upgrade all Oracle Linux 7 KVM hosts to Oracle Linux 8.